atoum/phpstorm-plugin/README.md

 ![Demo](doc/run_from_tested_class.png)

 Your test file and tested file will automatically be save before running the test.

+The default keyboard shortcut to execute the test is alt+shift+M.

 ### Easily identify test files by a custom icon